Mouzayan/Project-2/README.md

 ### Overview

-_**Refrigerator Haiku** Refrigerator Haiku is inspired by the popular refrigerator magnet game, rendered in a digital and interactive way.
-It is an application that serves the user a selection of random words which they can arrange into whimsical sentences.
+_**Refrigerator Haiku** is inspired by the popular refrigerator magnet game, rendered here in a digital and interactive way.
+It is an application that serves the user a selection of random words which they can arrange into  a haiku poem.
-After completing one round, the user hits a subscription wall in order to get a fresh selection of words, for creating another poem._
+After completing one round, the user hits a subscription wall in order to get a fresh selection of words for creating another poem._

 <br>